 - University of Reading’s resource Covid-19: Helping young people manage low mood and depression.

-Resources to support education and the transition back to school
+Resources to support education

 - Our page on supporting maths for primary learners.

 - Our page on supporting writing for primary learners.

 - Our page on supporting reading for primary learners.

 - This page has been created to support children's online safety at a time when children will spending more time online at home.

 - ASDAN have free resources to support home learning and educating.
 They also have Lift Off, a programme for transition from primary to secondary school, but may now have relevance for young people in year 8 to settle back into school, and Accelerating Progress, which supports young people aged 14-16 to achieve a good grade at GCSE in English or Maths.